4.29 from 7 votes

 Spray the baking dish with cooking spray.
 Cut log into 1" thick slices.
 Doing this with a floured, very sharp knife helps.
 I've also seen unflavored dental floss used (wrap around log and squeeze), but I've never had luck with that method.

-and fill your containers.
+Fill your containers to not quite full; there should be minimal space in each pan to allow for rising.
 (I normally use these pans, which hold 6-7 rolls each.
 But, I ran out this day, so I was filling every Pyrex dish I've got. 😉 )

 Allow rolls to rise on your counter for 15-20 minutes while you preheat your oven to 375 degrees.

-Step 8: Bake and Make Cream Cheese Icing
+Step 8: Bake Rolls & Make Cream Cheese Icing.

 Once rolls rise, bake for 20ish minutes, or until tops of rolls start to turn golden brown.
 Repeat rolling/spreading/cutting/rising for the other half of the dough and filling.